Physics 141, Fall 2009.

 c.
 Now take the specific case of a proton and antiproton colliding to form a positive and negative pion.
 Each pion has a rest mass of 2.5 x 10-28 kg.
 When the pions have moved far away, how fast are they going?

-4. (Optional; 25% extra credit) Write a program in VPython to determine the final speed of each electron, and the time required to cover the length of the tube.
+4. (Optional; 25% extra credit) Write a program in VPython to determine the final speed of each electron, and the time required to cover the length of the tube of the accelerator at SLAC (see Problem 2).
 You can use the VPython program classicalMotion.py from the Physics 141 software area as a starting point.
 However, since the electrons will move with velocities very close to the speed of light, you can no longer assume that v = p/m and you have to make sure you use the relativistically correct equations to simulate the motion.
-Submit the actual program via email to Professor Wolfs (wolfs@pas.rochester.edu).
-The name of the file should be hw04p04XXYYYYYYYY.py where XX are your initials and YYYYYYYY is your student id number.
-Compare you answer to this simulation with the answer you obtained in Problem 2 of this assignment.
+Submit the actual programs or a link to your public area of glowscript and your answers to the questions in pdf format via email to Professor Wolfs (wolfs@pas.rochester.edu).
+The name of the file should be hw04p04XXYYYYYYYY.txt and hw04p04XXYYYYYYYY.pdf, where XX are your initials and YYYYYYYY is your student id number and the subject of your email should start with hw04p04XXYYYYYYYY.